AGM Approved on 30th October 2019

 28.2 Any sub-committee so established must periodically report their proceedings to the Executive Committee for approval and must conduct their business in accordance with the direction of the Executive Committee.

 The financial year of the Club ends on 31 March in each year, and the accounts of the Club must be balanced to that day.

-29.1 Any member may compete in the Club Track and Field, Cross Country and Road Running championships for age groups other than the age group in which national rules place them and for which they qualify.
+31.1 Any member may compete in the Club Track and Field, Cross Country and Road Running championships for age groups in which national rules place them and for which they qualify.

 These rules may be added to, repealed or amended only by a resolution passed at any AGM or EGM by a simple majority of those members voting on it.

 33.0 DISSOLUTION OF THE CLUB

 If at any AGM or EGM a resolution for the dissolution of the Club is passed by a majority of the members present and at any AGM or EGM held not less than 6 weeks later that resolution is confirmed by a resolution passed by a majority of the members present, the Executive Committee must as soon as is reasonably possible proceed to realise the property and assets of the Club, and after the discharge of all liabilities any remaining assets shall be given or transferred to another registered CASC, a registered charity or the sport’s governing body.

 34.0 INTERPRETATION OF RULES